Cancer (young people)

 Stay positive find something that will keep you positive like I have music, may be it might be drawing for you, it might be I don't know watching movies, it might be writing a book, I don't know.
 I know, I know many people that have been through the same kind of thing who wrote journals which got them through it you know.
 So the main thing I would say would be positive, find something which would help, helps you through, takes your mind off things.
 Try to consider, I know at the time it's hard to do but try to consider how your parents feel and how your family feel, how other people around you feel and just not, not to give up, not, I know it's not going to be easy, it's not possible to beat it but just not letting it beat you is going to be the biggest thing.
 And to do that is to stay positive.
 You know obviously have your down days, you know you can't have a constant run of good days, you obviously from now and again everyone has a down way, whether they're going through chemotherapy or radiotherapy or just not, you know just at work doing normal things you know.
 So the main thing I'd say just keep positive, look forward, don't, don't look at the situation as it is now or behind what it was, just look forward and keep positive.

-It was repeatedly stressed how important it was to keep track of how well or ill you are feeling - but not to get obsessed by it.
-When in remission you need to be aware of what signs and symptoms of reoccurrence you should look out for and then act fast if you get any do occur, but at the same time you really, really need to get back to normal life.
+It was repeatedly stressed how important it was to keep track of how well or ill you are feeling, but not to get obsessed with it.
+When in remission, you need to be aware of what signs and symptoms of reoccurrence you should look out for and act fast if any do occur, but at the same time, you really, really need to get back to normal life.
+Young people also said to:

-- Even if cancer does come back it doesn’t mean you can’t be cured with further treatment.
+- Even if the cancer does come back, it doesn’t mean you can’t be cured with further treatment.

 - There is a huge and amazing network of charities, doctors and nurses behind you.